Harry Potter and the Goblet of Fire (film): Development

 Work on the script began in April 2003.
 Heyman considered the pre-production on Goblet of Fire had been too lengthy for a single film.
 He stated, "We're going to shoot it as one and see how it ends up.
 If it's too long then we'll make it into two."
 Kloves, writer for the previous instalments, returned for Goblet of Fire.
 On adapting the 636-page book into a single feature-length film, Kloves commented, "we always thought it would be two movies, but we could never figure out a way to break it in two.
 So it will be a different experience from the book."

-Columbus advised Heyman of splitting Goblet of Fire into two separate films due to its length, but Warner Bros. showed no interest in the idea.
+Columbus advised Heyman of splitting Goblet of Fire into two separate films due to its length, but Warner Bros.
+Pictures showed no interest in the idea.
 Newell found that "there was a way of making one film, which was as a thriller," while "[staying] true to the book and [keeping] the length down."
 In order to prepare for the film, Newell watched "paranoid thrillers" such as North by Northwest (1959), The Parallax View (1974), and Three Days of the Condor (1975).
 Henry Cavill auditioned for Cedric Diggory before Pattinson was cast; and Tolga Safer, who appeared as Karkaroff's Aide, auditioned for Viktor Krum before Ianevski was cast.
 Rosamund Pike was considered for Rita Skeeter, but she turned down the role because it was minor, a decision she would later regret.